 Get support early

-Kristina recommends those new to foundations seek coaching and strategic support in developing effective concept notes, one‑pagers and preparing early for any conversations.
+Kristina recommends those new to foundations or those with deep relationships are recommended to seek coaching and strategic support in developing effective concept notes.

 - discuss philanthropic ideas with your faculty leadership early